FIVE MOST SURPRISING FINDS

 How does a community where 73% of parents support school choice end up represented by organizations that oppose it — and keep voting for the politicians those organizations fund?

-A puzzle master looks at that equation and identifies the variable.
-The variable is not preference — the polling is unambiguous.
-The variable is organizational capture — when the groups that are supposed to represent a community start serving the interests of the institutions that fund them instead.
-The teachers’ unions fund the political party, the political party funds the civil rights organizations, and the civil rights organizations adopt the unions’ position.
-The community’s preference is laundered out of the process before it reaches the policy table.
+A puzzle master examines that equation and spots the variable right away.
+It is not preference — polling leaves no doubt on that score.
+The issue is organizational capture — groups that should speak for a community instead serve the institutions funding them.
+Teachers’ unions back the political party, which funds the civil rights organizations, and those organizations adopt the unions’ position in turn.
+Before reaching the policy table, the community’s preference has already been filtered out of the process.

 The Solution